sabinaeraso/book_recommender/README.md

 $ sudo apt install fzf # to install the fzf binary also
 ```

+Users must also create / specify a directory in which they want the cache to be stored.
+The program will take the path to this directory as an argument and the program will not run in the path is inaccurate.

-After downloading the program and depedencies, users should navigate to the book_recommender directory.
+After downloading the depedencies and creating a directory for the cache, users should navigate to the book_recommender directory.

-Users should use the below command to start the program.
+Users should use the below command to start the program!

 ```
-$ dune exec ./bin/main.exe -- run recommend
+$ dune exec ./bin/main.exe -- run recommend -path <path to the cache>
 ```

 # Members